Skip to main content

 • Emergency intervention to avert extinctions

-Targets to measure success are:
+Targets to measure success were:

 • 2 million feral cats culled by 2020